 Gudbrandsdalsleden

-Gudbrandsdalsleden also gives you close contact with the legacy of the Viking king Olav Haraldsson, later known as Saint Olav (St. Olav).
-Water springs, named after St. Olav, are widespread and these are known to have healing effects.
-Along Gudbrandsdalsleden we find the historical sites St. Hallvard Cathedral, Bønsnes, Granavollen, Hamardomen and Dale-Gudbrands Gard, several of these places are indirectly or directly related to the saga of Olav Haraldsson, later St. Olav.
+Gudbrandsdalsleden brings you close to the legacy of the Viking king Olav Haraldsson, later known as Saint Olav (St. Olav).
+Water springs named after St. Olav are widespread, and they are known to have healing effects.
+Along Gudbrandsdalsleden you'll find the historical sites St. Hallvard Cathedral, Bønsnes, Granavollen, Hamardomen and Dale-Gudbrands Gard.
+Many of these locations have direct or indirect connections to the saga of Olav Haraldsson, later St. Olav.

 Along the path we also find our foremost cultural carriers, the churches, and when you walk the Gudbrandsdalsleden it is never far between these sanctuaries that stand as a monument of the Christian tradition to which St. Olav introduced to Norway in the early Middle Ages.

-If you have the opportunity, it is recommended to walk the entire Gudbrandsdalsleden from Oslo to Trondheim.
+If you have the opportunity, it is recommended to walk the entire path from Oslo to Trondheim.
 Walking on average 20 kilometres per day, you will spend around 4-5 weeks on your pilgrimage.
-This is the optimal pilgrimage where you get the opportunity to relax every day and live the pilgrim life to the fullest.
-Your days will only focus on where to go, eat and sleep, and you will have plenty of time to enjoy the surroundings you walk in, the people you meet and the food and cultural experience along the path.
+This is the optimal pilgrimage where you get the opportunity to relax and live the pilgrim life to the fullest.
+You only need to focus on where to go, eat and sleep, and you will have plenty of time to enjoy the surroundings, the people you meet and the food and cultural experience along the path.

-Should you choose the western or eastern route of Gudbrandsdalsleden?
+Should you choose the western or eastern route?

 If you take the western route you can visit the area where St. Olav grew up, Bønsnes, and the sister churches of Granavollen.
 If you would like more information on the western route we recommend you to contact the Granavollen Pilgrim Center or the Oslo Pilgrim Center.

-If you take the eastern route you will experience Eidsvoll, fantastic forests and agricultural landscape on the way to Tangen and Stange Vestbygd, as well as the ruins of the mighty Hamardomen in Hamar.
+If you take the eastern route you will experience forests and agricultural landscape on the way to Tangen and Stange Vestbygd, as well as the ruins of Hamardomen in the city Hamar.
 Hamar was the bishop's seat and the only inland village in medieval Norway, and an obvious stop for pilgrims.
 If you would like more information on the eastern route we recommend you to contact the Hamar Pilgrim Center or the Oslo Pilgrim Center.

 It is also possible to combine an experience from both routes by going from Granavollen to Kapp or Gjøvik and then take Skibladner, the world's oldest active steamboat, over to Hamar.
 You can also travel with Skibladner on the eastern route, from Eidsvoll to Hamar or Lillehammer.